 Scholarium Background and Goals

-This is where Scholarium enters the picture.
-Scholarium is a collaborative venture that provides an alternative venue for the sharing and conveyance of expert academic knowledge beyond, but complementing, the formal university setting.
-By recruiting our teachers widely, we take advantage of a fantastic resource: the growing reserve in the United States of highly trained experts with PhDs who are eager to teach and passionate about their subjects.
+Scholarium is a collaborative venture that provides academics with new venues to introduce their ideas to new audiences outside the formal university setting.
+We take advantage of a fantastic resource: the growing reserve of trained PhDs holders who are eager to teach and passionate about their subjects.
 Our teachers may be professors or postdocs, independent scholars or recent graduates.
-Regardless of their position in the academic hierarchy, they come equipped with deep reservoirs of knowledge, a love for teaching, and an eagerness for the opportunity to teach classes on the subjects that move them.
+Regardless of their position in the academic hierarchy, they come equipped with deep reservoirs of knowledge and a love for teaching.